HadarPur/RU-HC-DetectionOfLiverTumors/README.md

 Shir Nitzan, Timor Baruch, Hadar Pur

-Submitted as mid project report for the AI for Healthcare course, IDC, 2023
+Submitted as a project report for the AI for Healthcare course, IDC, 2023

 ## Overview
 In this exercise, we focused on the detection of liver tumors using contrast-enhanced CT images.
 The dataset comprised of 201 images from patients suffering from primary cancers and metastatic liver disease, often a consequence of colorectal, breast, and lung primary cancers.
 The data, obtained from the IRCAD Hˆopitaux Universitaires, Strasbourg, France, is a subset of patients from the 2017 Liver Tumor Segmentation (LiTS) challenge [1].
 The dataset is accessible at the Medical Decathlon website1.